Shaking Man

 1993 bronze sculpture by Terry Allen in San Francisco, California, U.S.

 Shaking Man is a 1993 bronze sculpture by Terry Allen, installed at Yerba Buena Gardens, in San Francisco's South of Market neighborhood, in the U.S. state of California.

 Description and history

-The bronze statue depicts an executive wearing business attire, and measures approximately 5 ft.
+The bronze statue depicts an executive wearing business attire, with many of his features duplicated thrice as if he is moving quickly back and forth.
+It measures approximately 5 ft.
 5 in. x 2 ft.
 6 in. x 2 ft.
 6 in.
 The sculpture's plaque reads: "Shaking Man / Terry Allen / 1993 / Collection of the / San Francisco Redevelopment Agency."

 Shaking Man was completed in October 1993, and surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1993.